cisco/cisco-network-puppet-module/README.md

                     ['10.3.3.0/24', '450']]`

 ##### `stub`
 Defines the area as a stub area.
 Valid values are true, false or keyword 'default'.
 This property is not necessary when the `stub_no_summary` property is set to true, which also defines the area as a stub area.
+This property is mutually exclusive with `nssa`.

 ##### `stub_no_summary`
 Stub areas flood summary LSAs.
 This property disables summary flooding into the area.
 This property can be used in place of the `stub` property or in conjunction with it.
 Valid values are true, false or keyword 'default'.
+This property is mutually exclusive with `nssa`.

 --
 ### Type: cisco_ospf_vrf